-A parking ticket payment plan is an agreement between you and the Department of Finance under which you agree to pay the total amount you owe for parking ticket judgment debt in installments, over time, instead of paying all at once.
+With a parking ticket payment plan, you can pay the total amount you owe for parking ticket judgment debt in installments, rather than all at once.
 Entering into a parking ticket payment plan can prevent enforcement actions, such as having your vehicle booted or towed.

 There is no penalty for prepayment of your payment plan.
 If you would like to save on the interest cost described above, you can pay off your outstanding balance at any time.